Imaoka's "My Principles of Living"

 Why did Imaoka revise his Principles of Living in 1973? :: He added a declaration of faith to nature.

-Recite principle 1 in Imaoka's Principles of Living (hint: don't forget ikigai) :: I have faith in myself.
-I recognize my own subjectivity and creativity and feel the worth of living in life.
-Subjectivity and creativity can be rephrased as personality, divinity, and Buddha-nature.
+Principle 1 of Imaoka's "My Principles of Living" (1981) (hint: Don't forget MOA) :: I place trust/have faith in myself.
+I am aware of my own autonomous selfhood, creativity and sociality, and feel the worth of living through them.
+Autonomous selfhood, creativity and sociality can also be expressed as personality, divinity, and Buddha-nature.

-Recite principle 4 in Imaoka's Principles of Living :: I have faith in the trinity of self, neighbour, and cooperative society.
-The self, neighbour, and cooperative society, while each having a unique personality, are entirely one.
-Therefore, there is no differentiation of precedence or superiority/inferiority between them, and one always contains the other.
+Principle 4 of Imaoka's "My Principles of Living" (1981) :: I place trust/have faith in the trinity of self, others, and cooperative community.
+The self, others, and the cooperative community, while each possessing unique individualities, unite into one.
+Therefore, there is no precedence or superiority among them; each always presupposes the other two.

-Recite principle 6 in Imaoka's Principles of Living :: I have faith in the church.
-The church is the prototype/archetype and driving force of the cooperative society.
-I can only be myself by being a member of the church.
+Principle 6 of Imaoka's "My Principles of Living" (1981) :: I place trust/have faith in the church/kyōkai.
+The church/kyōkai is a microcosm of the universal/cosmic cooperative community.
+I can only be myself by being a member of the church/kyōkai.

 Related